potato-tf/PopExtensionsPlus/tags_documentation.md

 ```

 > [!NOTE]
-> You can use either "attribute" or "attr" as the key name.
+> - Despite the name, this is also used for applying standard non-custom attributes
-> For custom warpaints on bots, use `popext_warpaint`
+> - You can use either "attribute" or "attr" as the key name.
-> Despite the name, this is also used for applying standard non-custom attributes
+> - For custom warpaints on bots, use `popext_warpaint`

 > [!WARNING]
 > VScript cannot set string attribute types like `item name text override` or `meter_label`.
+The only exception in this library is `custom projectile model`, as its functionality has been replaced.
-> The only exception in this library is `custom projectile model`, as its functionality has been replaced.
+> - `custom projectile model` must be applied with this tag if you intend to use it for anything except for Grenade or Sticky launchers.
+Applying it normally through the bots `ItemAttributes` block will use vanilla behavior.
 ---

 <a name="popext_ringoffire"></a>